Nom-nom-hub/FlexTheme/flex-theme/CONTRIBUTING.md

 Releases are handled by the maintainers.
 The process is:

-1. Update version in package.json
+1. Update version in package.json files
 2. Update CHANGELOG.md
 3. Create a git tag: `git tag v1.x.x`
 4. Push the tag: `git push origin v1.x.x`
-5. The CI/CD pipeline will automatically publish to npm
+5. Publish to npm: `pnpm -r publish --access=public`

 ## Questions?